laxsped/egirl-TGuserbot/README.md

 🎀 Sonya UserBot v4.1
 Advanced Telegram UserBot that transforms an account into a "virtual girlfriend" named Sonya.
-She isn't just a chatbot; she's designed to feel like a real person with a distinct personality, human-like typing patterns, and visual recognition. 💅
+This bot isn't just a script; it's a digital personality with human-like behavior, emotions, and memory.

-✨ Features
-Personality-Driven: Sonya is ironic, lively, and a bit sassy.
-She speaks like a real 16-year-old (lowercase letters, slang, no "robotic" politeness).

-Vision Capabilities: Can analyze photos and react to them emotionally thanks to the Llama-4 Maverick vision model. 📸

-Human Emulation: * Simulates "typing" status based on message length.

-Intentionally makes occasional typos.

-Breaks long thoughts into multiple "bubbles" for a realistic chat flow.

-Persistent Memory: Uses a PostgreSQL database to remember your conversation history.

-Proactive Engagement: If her "boyfriend" is silent for more than 5 hours, she might take the initiative and text him first.

-Stranger Defense: Cold and distant with strangers, but warms up if she detects friendly vibes or specific cues.
+⚠️ Important: Choosing an Account
+You have two options for running this bot:

+Second Account (Recommended): Register a separate Telegram account for Sonya.
+This is the safest and most fun way to interact with her as a "separate person."

+Main Account: You can run the script on your primary account, but it will act on your behalf.
+Either way, the setup process is the same.

+☁️ No Local Installation Required!
+You don't need to download anything to your PC or install Python.
+The project includes a requirements.txt file, which means Render.com will automatically handle all libraries and dependencies in the cloud for you.

 🚀 Quick Setup Guide
-1. Repository Setup
+1. Preparation
-Fork this repository to your own GitHub profile.
+Fork this repository to your GitHub profile.

-Ensure all files (especially main.py and requirements.txt) are present.

-2. Code Configuration
-In main.py, update the following fields with your own data:

-BOYFRIEND_ID: Replace with your Telegram ID (get it from @userinfobot).
+Get your API_ID and API_HASH from my.telegram.org.

-GROQ_API_KEY: Enter your API key from Groq Cloud.
+Get your GROQ_API_KEY from Groq Cloud.

-3. Database & Hosting (Render.com)
-Log in to Render.
+Find your own Telegram ID using @userinfobot (this will be the BOYFRIEND_ID).

+2. Deploying to Render.com
-Create a new PostgreSQL Database.
+Create a Database: On Render, create a new PostgreSQL database.
 Copy the Internal Database URL.

-Create a new Web Service, connect your GitHub fork, and use the following Environment Variables:
+Create a Web Service: Create a new Web Service and connect it to your forked GitHub repo.

-DATABASE_URL: Your Postgres URL.

-SESSION_DATA: Your Telethon session string encoded in base64.

-PORT: 10000.

-🛠 Tech Stack
-Language: Python 3.x 🐍

-TG Framework: Telethon (Userbot API)

-LLM Engine: Groq API (Llama-3/4) 🧠

-Database: PostgreSQL

-Infrastructure: Render

-⚠️ Disclaimer
-This is a UserBot.
-Use it at your own risk.
-To avoid Telegram bans, do not use it for spamming and keep the human-like delays active.
+Set Environment Variables: In the "Environment" tab of your service, add the following keys:
+Key,Value
+API_ID,Your Telegram API ID
+API_HASH,Your Telegram API Hash
+PHONE,Phone number of Sonya's account (with +) BOYFRIEND_ID,Your personal Telegram ID GROQ_API_KEY,Your Groq API Key
+DATABASE_URL,The URL from your Postgres database MODEL_NAME,meta-llama/llama-4-maverick-17b-128e-instruct

+3. First Launch
+Once you hit Deploy, Render will install everything automatically.

+Note: On the very first run, you might need to check the Render logs to enter the Telegram confirmation code if you haven't provided a SESSION_DATA string.

+✨ Why Sonya is special
+Human-like typing: She makes typos, uses slang, and breaks long texts into multiple messages.

+Smart Vision: Send her a photo, and she'll actually "see" and comment on it. 📸

+Auto-Mode: She stays online during the day and can even text you first if she misses you.

+Zero Maintenance: Since it's hosted on Render, she stays online 24/7 without your PC being on.

-🤝 Support
+🤝 Need Help?
-If Sonya starts getting too "real" or you find a bug, feel free to open an Issue! ✌️
+If something isn't working or you have a cool idea for Sonya's personality, open an Issue! ✌️